 Additionally, endorsements can enrich your profile tremendously.
 If you recommend someone on LinkedIn, chances are they will return the favor.
 By having good recommendations on your LinkedIn page, business partners and customers will be more likely to want to work with you.
 When recommending someone, make sure you follow this sequence:

 Once you have a solid profile, your next steps should be to customize your connections to grow your professional network, join and create your own LinkedIn groups, befriend everyone in your sphere, post about your closing with pictures of your happy customers, and take advantage of the blog and website links on your profile.
-These tips are guaranteed to help you crush it on LinkedIn!
+These tips are guaranteed to help you crush it using LinkedIn for mortgage!